Ring Alarm vs SimpliSafe

 Key Similarities of Ring vs SimpliSafe

-- Average app ratings: Both the Ring— Always Home app and the SimpliSafe app have average ratings around 3.2 stars.
+- Average app ratings: Both the Ring — Always Home app and the SimpliSafe app had average ratings around 3.2 stars.

-- Month-to-month contracting and self-monitoring options: Neither Ring nor SimpliSafe forces you to sign long-term contracts or pay for professional monitoring.
+- Month-to-month contracting and self-monitoring options: Neither Ring nor SimpliSafe forced us to sign long-term contracts or pay for professional monitoring.

 Key Differences of Ring Alarm vs SimpliSafe

-- System components: Ring has a pretty minimalist, five-part security system, while SimpliSafe’s is about twice the size.
+- System components: We noticed that while Ring had a pretty minimalist, five-part security system SimpliSafe’s system was about twice the size.